artefactop/cache/README.md

 ### Otp application

-Configure cache at reltool and you don't have to start it manually, has its own supervisor
+Configure cache at reltool and you don't have to start it manually, has its own supervisor.
+You have to do all calls without cache Name.

 ## exports ##